brumar/Typer-Boilerplate/README.md

 - change informations in the `setup.py`
 - replace "mycli" all over the place with the name of your package.

-Windows user, everything is inside the shell scripts, copy and paste will worke.
+Windows user, everything is inside the shell scripts, copy and paste will work.
 Two notes :
 - ignore the clear command
 - delete the `$@` symbol